Best pillow brands

 Find a comfy pillow to help you get a great night's sleep, with the help of our survey results on the best pillow brands.

 Looking to buy a pillow, but not sure where to start?
-Our customer survey has reveals the best brands.
+Our customer survey reveals the best brands.

-As well as the customer scores, each brand is rated for how comfortable its pillows are, how well they match the description and whether they offer good value for money.
-As you can see from the table below, there's a large difference of 33 percentage points between the best and worst-scoring brands.
+As well as the customer scores, each brand is rated for how comfortable its pillows are, how well its pillows match the description and whether it offers good value for money.
+As you can see from the table below, there's a difference of 20 percentage points between the best and worst-scoring brands.

 Which? members can log in now to reveal the brands in the table below.
 If you're not already a member, you can take a £1 trial of Which? to get instant access.
 You'll also gain access to all our online reviews, which include information on everything else you need to get a good night's sleep – from mattresses to duvets and mattress toppers.